how do i become a notary public in washington state how do i become a notary public in washington state

 Issuance and Validity Period

 The notary commission in Washington State is valid for four years from the date of issuance.
 This period provides ample time for notaries to serve their communities or fulfill professional duties.
 Renewal applications should be submitted prior to expiration to avoid any lapse in commission.
-The expiration date is clearly stated on the certificate, so notaries can monitor their commission period.
+The certificate clearly states the expiration date so notaries can monitor their commission period.

 Acquiring Notary Supplies